 BTW: to get R200 halfshafts out, I find the easist method it to unbolt the wheel end and "yank" the halfshaft hard a few times.
-A little circlip in the diff holds it but it will (usually) pop right out, the yanks don't hurt it.
+A little circlip in the diff holds it but it will (usually) pop right out.
 To get them back in you can lock it in place by thumping the end with a mallet which locks it.

 GEAR OIL REFILLING TIP: Instead of uninstalling the differential I remove one halfshaft and add the oil though the side of the case.

 Despite the performance of the Z, Nissan only made a limited slip diff very late in the Z's life.
 They made 2 types: a standard LSD and a LSD with a viscous internal drive.
 The 1987-89 Turbo 300ZX's had the "good" 3.70 LSD, and can be identified by it's finned rear cover.
 This cover needs to be replaced with the smooth R200 cover to fit properly to the 280Z mustache bar and the front driveshaft flange needs to be replaced with the one your driveshaft uses.
 The '88 white SE 300ZX came with the "viscous-drive" R200, and can be identified by a sticker on the driver-side of the diff that says "VISCOUS LSD".
 While the viscous model fits into an earlier Z, R200 halfshafts don't lock into them without some fabrication of new halfshaft fittings.